opentargets-archive/data_pipeline/README.md

 $ mrtarget -h
 ```

 Now you are ready to contribute to this project.
-As note, the **resource files** are located in
+Note that the **resource files** are located in
 the folder `mrtarget/resources/`.

 Tests are run using pytest.
-For eg:
+For example:
 ```sh
 pytest tests/test_score.py
 ```

-To skip running tests in the CI when pushing append `[skip ci]` to the commit message.
+To skip running tests in the CI when pushing, append `[skip ci]` to the commit message.

 The elasticsearch guide can be very useful: https://www.elastic.co/guide/en/elasticsearch/guide/2.x/getting-started.html
 The important bits to run/understand the data pipeline are the `getting started`, `search in depth`, `aggregations`, and `modeling your data`.
-You can probably ignore the others.

 ### Internal features for developers

 #### Evidence Validation (--val step) limit (WIP)

 It will give up if too many evidence strings failed the JSON schema validation.
-1000 docs will be a
+1000 docs is a
 reasonable limit per launched process.

 #### Minimal dataset

 In case you want to run steps with a minimal dataset you should specify `export CTTV_MINIMAL=true`.
 If you want
-to regenerate the data source files used, then run:
+to regenerate the data source files that were used, then run:

 ```bash
 $ cd scripts/
 $ bash generate_minimal_dataset.sh
 ```

-It should upload to gcloud storage and enable public links to files but you need to be logged
-in to the gcloud account.
+It should upload to gcloud storage and enable public links to files but you need to be logged in to the gcloud account.

 #### Redislite and/or remote redis